Finding a Person or Business

 How can I find a person?

-Directory Assistance: You can call 411 to see if there is a public listing.
+Directory Assistance: You can call 411 to see if there is a public listing (fee may apply).
 You can use an online directory or search sites such as Google.
 Enter the Defendant’s name, address, or telephone number to see what information is available.

 Reverse Telephone Directory: Reverse telephone directories are often available at public libraries and websites.
 In a reverse directory, you can look up a telephone number to get the name of the account holder and address if the number is listed.